Shivam-verma7/covid-19-challenge-1/README.md

 * **Shrey Shah**
 * **Shivam Verma**

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
+## Project Disclaimer

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc

-# COVID-19 Challenge
-Private repository for UC Davis MSBA COVID19 Challenge
+This project is originally released as an entry submission for UC Davis MSBA COVID19 Challenge Competition.

-Copyright© 2020 by: Mitesh Jain, John Elmer Loretizo, Shrey Shah, Shivam Verma